 This method of installation can result in a slightly cushioned feel when walking on the finished floor surface, but this can be overcome by installing the heavier 21mm structural grade board instead of the lighter 15mm.

 4. Self Adhesive Underlay (means you can ‘sort of’ float a solid floor)

 We also supply a Self-Adhesive Underlay that allows solid or engineered oak to be ‘sort of’ floated.
 It's simply rolled out onto the subfloor and then when the removable film is peeled back, the flooring is then pushed down and stuck onto the underlay.
 You can read a little about this product in our Free Info Pack

 To Watch a Demonstration Video for Self-Adhesive Underlay Click Here

 IMPORTANT NOTE ABOUT FINISHED FLOOR LAYOUT

-How you actually fit your flooring when you receive it is up to you but we advise to stagger the joints as the diagram below, because although the preferred way seems to change from country to country, in our opinion this appearance creates a more authentic looking and a stronger floor.
+How you actually fit your flooring when you receive it is up to you, but we advise you to stagger the joints as the diagram below shows, because although the preferred way seems to vary from country to country, in our opinion this appearance creates a more authentic-looking and stronger floor.

 The pictures below show the various appearances available depending on where you position the ends of the boards.
 See our Installation Guidelines for more detailed information on how to fit wood flooring.